-Jogging can be good exercise for those who are just beginning their exercise program.
-It's a good way for someone to start moving and it's also a good way to build stamina.
-Jogging can be good exercise for those who are just beginning their exercise program.
+What Are The Benefits Of Jogging?
+Jogging can be a wonderful exercise for those who are just beginning their exercise program.
+It’s a good way for someone to start moving, and it’s also a good way to build stamina.
+Jogging can be a good exercise for those who are just beginning their exercise program.

-It's a good way for someone to start moving and it's also a good way to build stamina.
-Jogging can be good exercise for those who are just beginning their exercise program.
-It's a good way for someone to start moving and it's also a good way to build stamina.
+It’s a good way for someone to start moving, and it’s also a good way to build stamina.
+Jogging can be a good exercise for those who are just beginning their exercise program.
+It’s a good way for someone to start moving, and it’s also a good way to build stamina.

 The right amount of exercise is essential for good health, but figuring out the true “right” amount can sometimes be a challenge.
 Running for 15 minutes is good general advice for new runners, but it’s not necessarily the best amount for everyone.

-As a beginner, you should start by running slowly, so you don’t push yourself too far, too fast.
-It’s always better to start slow and work your way up to longer distances and faster paces, than to try to do too much too soon and risk burning yourself out.
+As a beginner, start by running slowly, so you don’t push yourself too far, too fast.
+It’s always better to start slow and work your way up to longer distances and faster paces than to do too much too soon and risk burning yourself out.

-Running is one of the most popular forms of exercise, and it's definitely good for you.
-But if you're not careful, running can be dangerous.
-Joggers often get hurt because they don't pay attention to their bodies.
-They run when they're sick, they overtrain, and they don't eat enough during exercise.
+Is Running 45 Minutes A Day Enough?
+Running is one of the most popular forms of exercise, and it’s definitely good for you.
+But if you’re not careful, running can be dangerous.
+Joggers often get hurt because they don’t pay attention to their bodies.
+They run when they’re sick, they over-train, and they don’t eat enough during exercise.

 It’s also common for runners to develop injuries like shin splints and runner’s knee.
 That’s why it’s important to train safely and stick to a routine that works for your body.

 Remember that running is not enough alone.
-If you arms are small and your legs get big your body will just look weird.
+If your arms are small and your legs get big, your body will just look weird.

 So try other exercises as well

-Most people agree that running 5K every day for a long period of time is not healthy.
-However, many runners do it, and you should know that it is ok to run 5K every day, al long as you follow some rules
+Most people agree that running 5K every day for a long period is not healthy.
+However, many runners do it, and you should know that it is ok to run 5K every day, as long as you follow some rules.

 Jogging is a fantastic way to stay fit and healthy, but how many minutes should I jog a day to lose weight?
 It depends on your age, weight, and how fit you are to start with.
 If you are over 50, it is best to check with your doctor before starting a new exercise program.

-If you are a beginner, you should start with a smaller goal, such as walking for a half hour every day or doing fifteen minutes of aerobics three times a week.
-This will help you to gradually build up your endurance, so that you will be able to jog for longer periods of time in the future.
+If you are a beginner, start with a smaller goal, such as walking for a half hour every day or doing fifteen minutes of aerobics three times a week.
+This will help you to gradually build up your endurance so that you will jog for longer periods of time in the future.